 In this module, students receive hands-on training in taking impressions and constructing study and master casts.
 Students are exposed to a variety of impression and gypsum materials and procedures for their use.
 The casts are then used to practice dental procedures such as the fabrication of custom trays and temporary crowns.
 Prosthodontics as a specialty is presented with instruction in crown and bridge procedures and full and partial dentures.
-Students will learn the various dental cements used for prosthodontics and their proper manipulation techniques.
-Students are introduced to the various types of mouth guards such as night-guards, sports guards and bleaching trays.
+Students are introduced to dental implants and the various types of mouth guards such as night-guards, sports guards and bleaching trays.
 Laboratory safety and infection control are presented.
-Students learn Occupational Safety and Health Administration (OSHA), standards for infection control, and hazard communication.
-Students are introduced to front office procedures utilizing related front office software.
 Related dental terminology is studied.
-Prerequisite: None.
-Lecture Hours: 40.0 Lab Hours: 40.0 Outside Hours: 20.0.
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisites: None.
+Lecture Hours: 40 Lab Hours: 40